-With the deadline for the Call for Code 2019 Global Challenge rapidly approaching (it’s Monday, July 29th at 11:59pm PDT), I have three last minute tips and a checklist to review before you submit your entry.
+You and your team have answered the Call for Code, and you’re almost ready to submit your solution.
+With the deadline for the 2022 Call for Code Global Challenge rapidly approaching (it’s Tuesday, October 31 at 11:59 pm PDT), the Call for Code team has a few last-minute tips and a checklist for you to review before you submit your entry.

-Tip No. 1 – Clearly map your solution to a real problem
+Tip No. 1: Clearly map your solution to a real problem

-The most powerful way to get your idea across quickly, and one that will have an impact on the different types of judges — the technical judges, the NGO judges, the eminent judges — is a compelling video.
-Leave the deep-dive material and full implementation details in your 500-world solution description, source-code repository, and solution roadmaps.
+The most powerful way to get your idea across quickly and make an impression on the different types of judges — the technical judges, the subject matter expert judges, the eminent judges — is to submit a compelling video.
+Invest time in putting together your 3-minute video so that it tells the story of your submission.

-Tip No. 3 – Thoroughly document your solution and code repository
+Tip No. 4: Thoroughly document your solution and code repository

 One of the best ways to show how complete and effective your project is, and how it can be explored by the judges in a hands-on manner, is to create a great README file in your source code repository.
 A quick web search can help you find a lot of tips.
 Look for ” readme best practices” to find a few tutorials.
 You can also think about embedding your video or other visuals that illustrate the application in depth.

 A submission checklist

-Gathering team information
+Gather team information

-Designate a single leader who will fill out the submission form on behalf of the team.
+- Designate a single leader who will fill out the submission form on behalf of the team.

-Preparing your high-level pitch and solution detail
+Prepare your high-level pitch and solution detail

 Review the competition scope.